-IP is becoming the prevalent network technology for video transport, and, video is becoming an increasingly significant component of IP network traffic.
-The requirements for supporting multiple services, including audio and video, on converged IP and Multiprotocol Label Switching (IP/MPLS) networks have promoted developments in IP quality of service (QoS), resiliency, availability, and scalability.
+IP is becoming the prevalent network technology for video transport, and video is becoming an increasingly significant component of IP network traffic.
+Network infrastructures that were designed for best-effort delivery, with relatively low bandwidths and high latencies, will not be able to meet the exacting requirements of next-generation video services.
+The requirements for supporting multiple services, including voice and video, on converged IP and Multiprotocol Label Switching (IP/MPLS) networks have promoted developments in quality of service (QoS), resiliency, availability, and scalability.

-As a result, IP/MPLS networks can now deliver the service quality that is needed by the premium video services that demand the highest quality.
-In a world that increasingly uses IP, IP/MPLS networks provide several benefits over previous technologies for the transport of premium video services.
-These benefits include flexibility to adapt to market demands, efficient use of bandwidth, reduced operating expense, ease of service, and application integration.
-IP is becoming the preferred converged network technology capable of meeting the requirements of both real-time and file-based video services, not only in secondary distribution networks such as Internet Protocol Television (IPTV) over residential broadband (for example, DSL and cable), but also increasingly for primary distribution networks.
-IP/MPLS transport networks are now the primary means for the delivery of next-generation broadcast services.
+As a result, IP/MPLS networks can now deliver the service quality demanded by the highest-quality video services.
+IP is becoming the preferred converged network technology capable of meeting the requirements of premium video services, both in primary video distribution and video contribution environments, and in secondary video distribution networks such as Internet Protocol Television (IPTV) over residential broadband (for example, DSL and cable).
+IP/MPLS transport networks are now the primary means for the delivery of next-generation video services.

 Cisco combines industry-leading experience in deploying carrier-class IP/MPLS networks with a deep understanding of video services gained from the acquisition of Scientific Atlanta.
-As a result, Cisco is exceptionally capable of meeting the requirements of broadcasters for transporting premium video services.
+As a result, Cisco is exceptionally capable of meeting the requirements of service providers for transporting premium video services.
 The acceleration in video deployments increases the need to address the primary challenges facing broadcasters and service providers looking for IP-based video transport solutions, including how to deliver video service-level requirements and how to effectively manage and monitor the video transport service.
-Cisco has used its combined network and video application expertise to meet this challenge by developing network architectures and technologies for Video Optimized Network transport, incorporated into the industry's leading portfolio of video-enabled products and solutions.
+Cisco has used its combined network and video application expertise to meet this challenge by developing network architectures and technologies for Video

+Optimized Network transport, incorporated into the industry's leading portfolio of video-enabled products and solutions.

-This portfolio includes the Cisco® CRS-1 and CRS-3 Carrier Routing System products, Cisco ASR 9000 Series Aggregation Services Routers, Cisco 7600 Series Routers, and Cisco Digital Content Manager (DCM) Model D9900 & D9901 intelligent IP adapters.
-These products provide the following features to cost-effectively support the most stringent service-level agreements (SLAs) and enhanced video monitoring capabilities demanded for the highestquality video transport services:
+This portfolio includes the Cisco[®] CRS-1 and CRS-3 Carrier Routing System products, Cisco ASR 9000 Series Aggregation Services Routers, Cisco 7600 Series Routers, and Cisco Digital Content Manager (D9900) intelligent video multiplexers.
+These products provide the following features to cost-effectively support the most stringent service-level agreements (SLAs) and enhanced video monitoring capabilities demanded for the highest-quality video transport services:

-- Fabric-based multicast replication, rather than line-card based replication, giving outstanding multicast scale and performance for point-to-multipoint services - Multipriority differentiated services schedulers, delivering the lowest possible delay and jitter in multiservice scenarios - Point-to-multipoint MPLS traffic engineering for admission control and bandwidth reservation with fast reroute, providing 50 ms recovery times in case of link and line-card failures - Multicast only fast reroute (MoFRR), providing rapid recovery in case of node failure - IP over dense wavelength-division multiplexing (IPoDWDM), allowing reductions in capital and operating expenses, and the fastest possible detection of network failures, for even faster failure recovery - Embedded video flow monitoring, providing pervasive router support for ubiquitous and cost-optimized detection and identification of network problems that reduce video quality
+- Fabric-based multicast replication, rather than line-card-based replication, giving outstanding multicast scale and performance for point-to-multipoint services - Multipriority differentiated services schedulers, delivering the lowest possible delay and jitter in multiservice scenarios - Point-to-multipoint MPLS traffic engineering for admission control and bandwidth reservation with fast reroute, providing 50-ms recovery times in both link and line-card failures - Multicast only fast reroute (MoFRR), providing rapid recovery in case of node failure - IP over dense wavelength-division multiplexing (IPoDWDM), allowing reductions in capital expenditures (CapEx) and operating expenses (OpEx), and the fastest possible detection of network failures, for even faster failure recovery - Embedded video flow monitoring, providing pervasive router support for ubiquitous and cost-optimized detection and identification of network problems that reduce video quality